-If your daughters and your sons could not go to school.
-Because, they are at risk of being assaulted, kidnapped, or even killed.
+Imagine that your children could not go to school because they are at risk of being assaulted, kidnapped, or even killed.

 NJ MED (and all the visitors to this website) want to help.